The Feast of the Archangels, Michael, Gabriel and Raphael, “Michaelmas” for Short

 I am Gabriel, who stand before God.
 I was sent to speak to you and to announce to you this good news.
 But now you will be speechless and unable to talk* until the day these things take place, because you did not believe my words, which will be fulfilled at their proper time (Luke 1:19-20).

-I kind of read between the lines: “Sigh.
+Reading between the lines, I hear Gabriel saying: “Sigh.
 Stupid, slow-witted, doubting man!
 That will teach you to doubt God!
 And you, a high priest!”

 But of course, that’s my human response.
 No angel is going to think uncharitably like me.